The vagina is the female body part that connects the womb (uterus) and cervix to the outside of the body.

 The vagina is a muscular tube lined with mucous membranes.
 Its opening is between the urethra (where urine leaves the body) and the anus.

 Menstrual blood leaves the body through the vagina.
 The vagina also allows for sexual intercourse, and it is the passageway a baby goes through when it is born.

 Inflammation of the vagina is known as vaginitis.

-Valea FA.
+Nunziato JD, Valea FA.
 Reproductive anatomy: gross and microscopic, clinical correlations.
-In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
+In: Gershenson DM, Lentz GM, Valea FA, Lobo RA, eds.
 Comprehensive Gynecology.
-7th ed.
-Philadelphia, PA: Elsevier; 2017:chap 3.
+8th ed.
+Philadelphia, PA: Elsevier;2022:chap 3.

 Updated by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.